Reposting an article I wrote for my friend Laura’s blog. With added thoughts and pictures–because this is my blog and I can say whatever I want to.

 This is the horrendous reality…

 It’s a lot like missions.
-My heart aches when I see how many churches don’t have a fabulous missions department.
-God’s Word says to “Go into ALL the world and make disciples of all.”
+My heart aches when I see how many churches don’t have a fabulous missions program.
+God’s Word says to “Go into ALL the world and make disciples of all men.”
 It’s a command!
-It’s non-negotiable.
-We’re meant to be sending and supporting missions all over the globe.
+It’s non- negotiable.
 Taking care of the orphans is a command too.
 We’re commanded in His word to care for them—however that may look.

 But still we wait for “the call” to come.
 Kind of like, “I am SO glad Mrs. Jenkins is called to lead children’s church, because that is DEFINITELY NOT my calling.